 Gas furnaces are always more affordable to use than the electric furnace where gas is readily available.
 On the downside, burning fuel generates fumes.
 In well-maintained gas furnaces, the fumes generated are enclosed in the exchanger and then exit the house through an exhaust vent.

 Remember, a gas furnace must be checked by a qualified heating contractor at least once a year.
-FS Plumbing & Heating can check the furnace for holes, leaks or cracks.
+FS Plumbing, Heating, Cooling & Electrical can check the furnace for holes, leaks or cracks.
 A break or crack in the furnace lets carbon monoxide seep into your house or place of business.